jerhon/www-honlsoft-com/content/blog/2020-03-14-pi-plate-application.md

 categories = ["blog"]
 +++

-In my previous posts, I've introduced my pi-plate and described how I set up a Raspberry Pi to work as a kiosk.
+In my previous posts, I've introduced my [pi-plate project](https://www.honlsoft.com/projects/pi-plate/) and described how I set up a Raspberry Pi to work as a kiosk.
 In this post, I will briefly describe the application I built.

 I put the application I wrote up on [Netlify](https://www.netlify.com) to see, and the source code for the application is on [GitHub](https://github.com/jerhon/pi-plate).
 [A link for the running application is here.](https://hs-pi-plate.netlify.com)